 Forgive the awkward title.
 But how else to describe those who were cast as iconic comic book characters, yet never got to play them to their full potential?
 I write this list in honor of Jared Leto, whose much-hyped Joker was front and center in Suicide Squad ads, then relegated to a few fleeting moments in the actual movie.
 (Seriously, when you've got the Joker, why do you instead make… read more!

 It was recently announced that Mick Jagger was about to sire his eighth child.
 Provided that he and baby both survive, this will make the Rolling Stone a new dad at 73.
 This news got me searching for other famous elderly fathers, and I found many lists citing men over 50.
 Pshaw!
 Here is the definitive list of history's very oldest celebrity dads.
-If you can name any more examples (age 73 and… read more!
+Accept no imitations.
+Charlie Chaplin, 73.
+Chaplin was notorious… read more!

 The one-man or one-woman play has become a mainstay of the Los Angeles stage, thanks to the many struggling actors who write these pieces for themselves to perform because no one else will hire them.
 Once in a rare while, one of these solo shows gets turned into a movie, complete with a big cast and multiple locations.
 The results aren't always successful, but the task… read more!